 Interview edited for clarity and length.

-The Digital Heroines series is a partnership between Hero and Women in Digital, an organization focused on the advancement and growth of women in digital creative fields by uniting them together.
+One of Hero’s values is diversity & inclusion, especially for women in tech.
+We’re proud to be a partner of Women in Digital, an organization focused on the advancement and growth of women in digital creative fields by uniting them together.

 Want more advice from women in digital fields?
 Read Digital Heroine Yasmine Robles discuss self-doubt and sticking to your why.